Sustainability-Fueled Business Expansion

 Body motion sensors are placed under the bed mattress to detect body movements (such as rolling over, heartbeat, breathing) of residents in bed.
 We have begun to create an environment where residents' conditions (measurement results) can be monitored using mobile devices and other devices.

-The aim is to reduce staff workload and provide better services to residents by understanding and monitoring changes in the residents' physical conditions based on the measurement results.
+In addition to strengthened monitoring via remote confirmation, the Monitoring Assistance system allows its staff to provide better services to residents by understanding and monitoring changes in the residents' physical conditions based on the measurement results.

 Management of resident data with mobile devices carried by staff